azeenehsan09-afk/restaurant-website/README.md

 - Add animations and hover effects
 - Add form validation with JavaScript
 - Connect the contact form to a backend
+-
+## 📸 Image Credits

+Food and restaurant images are sourced from Unsplash and are used under the Unsplash License.
 ## 👤 Author

 **Azeen Ehsan**